-Once our breathing and muscles are prepared for sleep, then it’s time to focus on thoughts and thinking.
 Mindfulness teaches us to emotionally disengage from the thoughts in our brain.
 We observe thoughts, which often pop up as images in our mind.
-We can consciously decide not to follow these thoughts but instead to watch them pop up and then let them go.
-The study of mindfulness is lifelong, but even at the most simplistic level it teaches us that we don’t necessarily have to get caught up in thinking – we have a choice.
+We can consciously choose not to follow these thoughts but instead to watch them pop up and then let them go.
+Practising mindfulness shows us that we don’t necessarily have to get caught up in thinking – we have a choice.

 Cognitive Behavioural Therapy

 CBT is the fourth tool in our kit.
 The approach that CBT takes is dependent on your thinking patterns and the unique ways you perceive your sleep issues.
 For instance, during the day your thoughts may focus on dreading getting into bed because of your sleeplessness.
-You can work you exchanging thoughts of dread for ones of acceptance.
+You can work you exchanging negative thoughts for ones that promote more positivity.
 CBT helps to reframe problems in a way that is helpful to changing the situation for the better.